Babota-Sebastian-30125/PluggedIn24/README.md

 # PluggedIn24

-A new revolutionar education mobile app.
+A new revolutionary education mobile app.

 # OurIdea